smbeiragh/sanam/README.md

 ```

 ## Layout Level Objects (lo-)
-Sometimes there are few shared common features in between different layout, like fixed footer. layout level objects
+Sometimes there are few shared common features in between different layouts, like fixed footer.
-are a mean to make this type of features reusable and encapsulated in a set of classes.
-Like layout classes,
+layout level objects are a mean to make this type of features reusable and encapsulated in a
-layout level object benefits BEM methodology
+set of classes.
+Like layout classes, layout level object benefits BEM methodology

 ## Page Level Styles (p-)
-Sometimes we need to apply style on specefic page. in well designed component based system this can happen rarery.
+Sometimes we need to apply style on specific page.
+In well designed component based
-Sanam suggests to provide a top level scoping class .e.g on body or html tag using a name based on page name.
+system this can happen rarely.
+Sanam suggests to provide a top level scoping class
+.e.g on body or html tag using a name based on page name. under this scope we can
-under this scope we can override every aspect of page including components and layout. but keep in mind modifing a
+override every aspect of page including components and layout. but keep in mind modifying a
-component or layout in page level can be a sign of lacking a modifier on component level or layout level and writing
+component or layout in page level can be a sign of lacking a modifier on component
-page level style generaly is not a good idea and can be lead to hard to maintain code.
+level or layout level and writing page level style generally is not a good idea and
+can be lead to hard to maintain code.
-When modifing any thing, try to be explicit and don't on classes of different namespaces by defining
+When modifying any thing, try to be explicit and don't bound on classes of different
-classes in page level namespace.
+namespaces by defining classes in page level namespace.

 ```css
 // the root class on body tag for scoping